luciaquirke/interpretability/README.md

   - [x] Set up bazel
   - [x] Extract classes out
   - [x] Convert plots to matplotlib
+ - [ ] Work through Neel Nanda's transformer workbooks

+### Annotated Transformer

-Will add tests after the implementation proves useful.
+Will add tests if the implementation proves useful.

 I chose Bazel because I use it at work and it's super useful for Java + I wanted to learn more about it.
 It's good overall but doesn't have good support for specifying a hermetic Python interpreter - the Bazel IntelliJ plugin doesn't recognise the specified interpreter and raises an error for every package import.
 So I stuck with a non-hermetic venv interpreter - Python 3.9.

 The complex translation example has a bug where the pytorch dataset it uses has an [introduced error with a fix which hasn't been released yet](https://github.com/pytorch/text/issues/2001).
 I haven't fixed it yet because I don't know if I need it.
 If I need it I'll install a nightly build of Pytorch/Torchtext or versions from before the bug was introduced.

 The matplotlib charts are hackily converted from the Altair plots because they're not that valuable for now.
 I might convert them to seaborn if I start making visualisations.

+### Neel Nanda workbooks and tutorials

+The transformer workbook includes some useful libraries (einops and easy transformer) that I'll use going forward instead of modifying the Annotated Transformer implementation.

 ## Part 2: Design for induction heads replication
 - [x] Read + write notes for Induction Heads paper